The C9 chord (also known as C dominant 9), is a dominant chord. It has a major triad with a minor 7th, and the major 9th.

 The chord’s root ultimately determines the harmony.
 However, a lot of arpeggios have extra chords that you can refer to or play over the primary chord.

-From the root: C9 From the 3rd: E-7b5 From the 5th: G-
+From the root: C9

 An arpeggio is a collection of distinct notes that together make up a chord.
 Each note that makes up a chord is referred to as a chord tone.

-The Dominant Scale is perfect to use over C9
+The Dominant scale is perfect to use over C9

 The Ionian and Dorian tetrachords, which are separated by a tone, make up the dominant scale (also known as the mixolydian mode).